NKoyfish/Group-11-INST377-MoviesDB/README.md

 ## Dependencies
-chartjs-to-image
+* chartjs-to-image

-npm install chartjs-to-image
+* npm install chartjs-to-image

 ## Known Bugs
-• Some of the posters on the movies database doesn't show up.
+* Some of the posters on the movies database doesn't show up.

-• The entry ID appears instead of actual movie data in some cases.
+* The entry ID appears instead of actual movie data in some cases.

+## Future Developments
+* Adding more functions to make all posters appear and clean up the bugs.
+* Display more info not just on the movie but for actors, and more descriptions.
+* Display reviews for all movies
+*
+*